Azure-Samples/communication-services-authentication-hero-csharp/README.md

 #### Server App Registration

 - go to https://portal.azure.com/
+- open Azure Active Directory service
-- select Azure Active Directory
+- on the Azure Active Directory page:
-- select App Registrations
-- select new registration
-- Name it AuthServer and select Default Directory Only - single tenant
+  - navigate to and click on 'App Registrations' menu item
+  - click on 'New registration'
+  - on the 'Register an application' page:
+    - name your application `AuthServer`
+    - select the 'Accounts in this organizational directory only (Microsoft only - Single tenant)' option for who can use or access this application
+    - redirect the URI to 'Web' platform with `http://localhost:44351/` as link
+    - click on 'Register' and it will open your application page once registration is sucessful
+- on your AuthServer page:
+  - navigate to and click on 'Certificates & Secrets' menu item
+    - on the 'Client secrets' tab, click on 'New client secret' to create a new one
-- For redirect uri select web and enter http://localhost:44351/
+    - add a description, select an expiration time and click 'Add'
-- select certificates and secrets, and create a new client secret (save this for later)
+    - this will be used later on
+  - navigate to and click on 'API permissions' menu item
-- under API permissions select grant admin access for the graph api call
+    - select 'Grant admin consent' for the Microsoft Graph api call
+  - navigate to and click on 'Expose an API' menu item
+    - click on 'Set' beside 'Application ID URI'
-- go to expose an API and select set an application id uri
+      - this will automatically set an ID URI for your application
+      - click on 'Save'
-- now select add a scope
+    - now click on 'Add a scope'
-- Scope name = access_as_user
+      - your scope should be `access_as_user`
-- select admin and users to who can consent.
+      - select the 'Admin and users' option for who can consent
-- add info for the descriptions and add the scope
+      - fill out the consent display name and description for both admin and user
+      - select the 'Enabled' state
+      - click on 'Add scope'

 #### Client App Registration
 **Note** - This client app registration will be used to manually generate the AAD Token required to call AAD protected Web Api as there is no client application in the sample.
 - go to https://portal.azure.com/
+- open Azure Active Directory service
-- select Azure Active Directory
+- on the Azure Active Directory page:
-- select App Registrations
-- select new registration
-- name it AuthClient and select Default Directory Only - single tenant
+  - navigate to and click on 'App Registrations' menu item
+  - click on 'New registration'
+  - on the 'Register an application' page:
+    - name your application `AuthClient`
+    - select the 'Accounts in this organizational directory only (Microsoft only - Single tenant)' option for who can use or access this application
-- for redirect uri select Web (Choose SPA in case you add a client application)  and enter http://localhost:3000/
+    - redirect the URI to 'Web' platform with `http://localhost:3000/` as link  (Choose SPA in case you add a client application)
+    - click on 'Register' and it will open your application page once registration is sucessful
+- on your AuthClient page:
+  - navigate to and click on 'API permissions' menu item
+    - click on 'Add a permission'
+      - navigate and click on 'My APIs' tab
+      - select your 'AuthServer' application
+      - check 'access_as_user' box for permissions
+  - now navigate to and click on 'Certificates & Secrets' menu item
+    - on the 'Client secrets' tab, click on 'New client secret' to create a new one
-- select add permission, my API, and select the AuthServer and select access_as_user
+    - add a description, select an expiration time and click 'Add'
-- now go to certificates & secrets, create a secret.
-This will be used later to generate the AAD token.
+    - this will be used later on to generate the AAD token
-- now go back to the AuthServer app registration, under manifest, select known applications, and add the app registration id for the client.
+- now go back to your 'AuthServer' app
+  - navigate to and click on 'Expose an API'
+    - click on 'Add client applications
+      - past your 'AuthClient' application ID
+      - check the corresponding authorized scope box
+      - click on 'Add application'

 ### Code Structure